Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 For HR teams, this means:

-SHRM research on AI in hiring consistently identifies bias in training data as the most common source of discriminatory AI outcomes in HR.
+SHRM research on AI in hiring identifies bias in training data as the most common source of discriminatory AI outcomes in HR.
 The Act’s bias requirements operationalize what was previously a voluntary ethical standard into a mandatory compliance obligation.

 What is human oversight and how must HR teams implement it for AI-driven decisions?